allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 What happened in client?
 Becasuse of `@JsonIgnoreProperties(ignoreUnknown = true)` in `ExampleResource` class, this JSON was properly mapped to `ExampleResource` object.
 But of course, every field was null.
-Let's assume that one of the fields is of type `Boolean` and in application code there is a decision made depending of value of this field:
+Let's assume that one of the fields is of type `Boolean` and in application code there is a decision made depending on value of this field:

 ```java
 if (exampleResource.isSomeBooleanValue()) {